PLP-N8n/PureLivingPro-Leap/ARCHITECTURE.md

 #### Admin Dashboard (`frontend/pages/AdminPage.tsx` & `frontend/components/admin/*`)
 - A modular dashboard for managing content, products, and automation.

-#### `ProductCard.tsx`
+#### Design System (`frontend/components/design-system/*`)
-- Visually appealing card to showcase affiliate products, designed to maximize click-through rates.
+- A library of reusable, brand-aligned components including `Hero`, `InsightCard`, `ProductCard`, `CTASection`, `NewsletterSignup`, and more.

 #### `ArticlePage.tsx`
-- Optimized for readability with features like a reading progress bar to keep users engaged.
+- Optimized for readability with features like a reading progress bar, table of contents, and clear typographic hierarchy to keep users engaged.

 ### State Management